Community Service Internship

 - Time Commitment: 6-8 hours per week.
 The time commitment may vary per week depending on the needs.
 The intern needs to be flexible and engaged.

-- Spend at least 30 minutes each week recruiting students to your community partner site.
+- Spend time each week recruiting students to your community partner site.
 This may include office hours in our intern office.

-- There is a lot of room for flexibility and creativity for the intern to be able to use their gifts for others.
+- There is a lot of room for flexibility and creativity for the intern to be able to use their gifts and be a person with and for others.
 The position has a lot of potential for personal growth.

 - Commitment to serving those in need, especially marginalized population in the City of Buffalo.